pyriand3r/jira2gitlab/Readme.md

 To import jira fields as labels you can use the special macro `$asLabel`.
 If the defined jira field is an array of simple types like in `fields.labels` all entries are imported as labels.

-If you want to import fields that contain an array of objects (for example the `fields.components` array), you can define the object field to import as label through the `field`-attribute inside the mapping rule:

 ```json
 {
     "jira": "fields.components",